General Information About Adult Primary Liver Cancer

 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 The picture can be printed to be looked at later.

 - Laparoscopy : A surgical procedure to look at the organs inside the abdomen to check for signs of disease.
 Small incisions (cuts) are made in the wall of the abdomen and a laparoscope (a thin, lighted tube) is inserted into one of the incisions.
-Other instruments may be inserted through the same or other incisions to perform procedures such as removing organs or taking tissue samples for biopsy.
+Another instrument is inserted through the same or another incision to remove the tissue samples.